 An Interchange Modification Report (IMR) for the project will be prepared by the Proposer for approval by SCDOT and FHWA post contract execution.
 It is SCDOT's intent that all Proposers will obtain Operational Acceptance from FHWA for one or more interchanges prior to submittal of technical proposals.
 For the purposes of this RFP, Operational Acceptance is defined as an affirmative determination by FHWA of safety, operational, and engineering acceptability for a design of the US-1 over I-20 interchange.
-Operational Acceptance does not consider NEPA impacts; therefore, final IMR approval would be contingent on compliance with the NEPA decision for the project.
-Proposers who do not obtain Operational Acceptance may be deemed nonresponsive.
+Operational Acceptance does not consider NEPA impacts or all elements of geometric design; therefore, final IMR approval will be contingent on compliance with the NEPA decision for the project and requirements of the RFP.
+Proposers who do not obtain Operational Acceptance or conditional acceptance shall be deemed nonresponsive.

 Proposers must satisfy SCDOT requirements prior to SCDOT's submittal of a Proposer's concept to FHWA for a determination of Operational Acceptance.
+Operational Acceptance and approval of an IMR does not relieve Proposers from meeting the requirements of the RFP.